anet-be/lua-yottadb/README.md

 ### Requirements

+* YottaDB 1.34 or later.
-* Lua 5.2 or greater.
-These bindings were built and tested with Lua 5.3.
-The Makefile will use your system's lua version by default.
+* Lua 5.1 or greater.
+The Makefile will use your system's Lua version by default.
 To override this, run `make lua=/path/to/lua`.
-* YottaDB 1.34 or later.
+  * Lua-yottadb has been built and tested with every major Lua version from 5.1 onward ([MLua](https://github.com/anet-be/mlua) does this with `make testall`)

 **Note:** these bindings do not currently support multi-threaded applications ([more information here](https://github.com/anet-be/mlua#thread-safety)).